shuoyangd/tarsius/README.md

 ## Evaluate Faithfulness

 The faithfulness evaluations will be based on the saliency outputs generated from the step above.
-To help understand how faithfulness scripts work, we provided example saliency outputs in `scripts/faithfulness/example_gender` and `scripts/faithfulness/example_number`, respectively.
+To help understand how faithfulness scripts work, we provided example saliency outputs for the ***********Transformer+Smoothed** in `scripts/faithfulness/example-gender` and `scripts/faithfulness/example-number`, respectively.

-Follow the script in `scripts/faithfulness/{input-gender,input-numer,model}` to reproduce those numbers.
+Follow the script in `scripts/faithfulness/{input-gender,input-number,model}` to reproduce those numbers.

 ## Citation